-19 Aug What is a LEED Certified Building?
+27 Nov What is a LEED Certified Building?

-LEED is an acronym which stands for “Leadership in Energy and Environmental Design.”
-It is effectively a metric system which is used to determine how energy efficient a structure is.
-While many other types of certifications are binary, LEED operates off of a tiered point system.
-Depending on the level of efficiency the building demonstrates there are multiple levels of certification which can be earned.
+The first step towards understanding what is a LEED certified building is learning one key difference between other types of certifications.
+While many other types are binary, LEED operates off of a tiered point system.
+Depending on the level of efficiency the building demonstrates there are multiple levels of certification that can be earned.
 These rankings are as follows for a LEED Certified Building.

 Why Does LEED Certification Matter?

 LEED Certification is mainly used by federal and state organizations throughout the U.S.